 You’ll be tested the most on Anatomy and Physiology for the entire exam.
 It’s the single most-tested concept.

-You’ll have 63 minutes to answer a total of 53 TEAS test science questions.
+On the TEAS 7 Science section, you’ll have 60 minutes to answer a total of 50 TEAS test science questions.
 This means you have a little more than a minute to answer each question.
 And that means you really need to know exactly what you should study for the TEAS science test so you can use your test time wisely!

 TEAS Science Study Guide – What to cover

-When creating your TEAS 6 science study guide, you want to make sure your resources cover the types of questions.
-For example, you’ll have 4 times as many anatomy and physiology questions as you well chemistry AND biology, so make sure you TEAS science study guide focuses on all human body systems.
+When creating your TEAS 7 science study guide, you want to make sure your resources cover the types of questions.
+For example, you’ll have almost twice as many anatomy and physiology questions as you well chemistry or biology, so make sure you TEAS science study guide focuses on all human body systems.

 This is exactly what you’ll need to study for your TEAS science review:

-Anatomy and Physiology TEAS Science Topic (32 scored questions)
+Anatomy and Physiology TEAS Science Topics (18 scored questions)

 - Body Basics & Organization – Cavities and Planes